Talisman (band): 1990s

-Jeff joined the guys In January 1994 and the band recorded and mixed the new album "Humanimal" at Sound Trade Studios in Stockholm.
-Additional musicians on "Humanimal" included Julie Greaux as backing vocalist and the sound engineer Ronny Lahti playing the funky wah guitar on "Seasons".
+Jeff joined the guys In January 1994 and the band recorded and mixed the new album Humanimal at Sound Trade Studios in Stockholm.
+Additional musicians on Humanimal included Julie Greaux as backing vocalist and the sound engineer Ronny Lahti playing the funky wah guitar on "Seasons".

 The band was pleased with the recordings (22 tracks recorded and mixed in 22 days) and Jeff and Marcel chose the set of the songs to be on the album.
 Meanwhile Japanese label Zero was allowed to put together their own version of the album suitable for the Japanese audience.
 The German version by Polydor was different from the Swedish version featuring "Hypocrite" as bonus track.
 The Japanese had to release the Swedish version too because of the amount of imports.
 In Europe a second version was released with the outtakes from the first one.
-"Humanimal" was greeted with great enthusiasm thanks to a successful combination of metal, funky and pop influences.
+Humanimal was greeted with great enthusiasm thanks to a successful combination of metal, funky and pop influences.
 It is still the favourite album of fans and of more than one member in the band.
 No touring was done for the album.

 Marcel and Jeff worked together in Los Angeles in 1995 to write the songs for the next album Life.
 Jamie recorded drums at Park Studios.
 The tapes were then sent to Jeff so that he could record the bulk of the vocals at home.
-The original mixing took place in the same studio where "Genesis" was recorded.
+The original mixing took place in the same studio where Genesis was recorded.
 The Swedish record company and the band were not pleased with the final mix that went to Japan to meet their release date.
 The album was remixed by Mats Lindfors and Christer Wedin for the European version.
 Talisman was not able to tour supporting the album.

-Talisman took a break for three years.
-Jeff went on to do things with the Boogie Knights and he and Marcel took to record the "Human Clay" albums.
+Talisman took a break for three years, with Jeff, Boogie Knights, and Marcel established a short-lived side-project, Human Clay, which existed between 1996 and 1997, and recorded such albums as Human Clay (1996) and u4ia (1997).

 Talisman also had the chance to play a couple of gigs and to open up for Yngwie Malmsteen in Stockholm with Pontus Norgren on guitar.

 The band was requested by Christer Wedin (Empire Records) to do a new Talisman album In 1998.
 Marcel travelled to Los Angeles to write songs with Jeff.
 Jamie and Pontus joined the guys a few days later to rehearse and record drums in a small studio and do overdubs in Jeff's home studio.
 The new album "Truth" was recorded with help from John Ellis (Prism Sound Studios, Boston).
 The album included a range of covers: "Darling Nikki" of Prince, "Let me entertain you" of Queen and "Frozen" of Madonna (which apparently became very popular in clubs in Germany).
 Once again there was no touring done for the album.